-A meeting was held with the second Special Education Directors to collect feedback for the corrective action plan and this feedback is attached.
-Special Education Directors to collect feedback for the corrective action plan and this feedback is attached.
-Special Education Directors to collect feedback for the corrective action plan and this feedback is attached.
-Special Education Directors to collect feedback for the corrective action plan and this feedback is attached.
-Special Education Directors to collect feedback for the corrective action plan and feedback was aligned to each corrective action activity in the attached document.
+A meeting was held with the Special Education Directors to collect feedback for the corrective action plan and this feedback is attached.
+Compiled the feedback in the attached document as it was directly provided.
+There were 7 facilitators that were present to assist in the process and 49 participants that are listed below.
+All feedback was aligned to each corrective action activity in the attached document.
 Please feel free to contact me directly if you need additional information.